Branch and Price for Submodular Bin Packing: Solving the pricing problem

 If the LP-relaxation \(\mathscr{M}_\cB(\mathscr{C}, l, u, U)\) is infeasible, \Cref{algo:lpinf} immediately fathoms the node by infeasibility.
 The upper bound $U$ of the node means that any feasible solution to the combined formulation \eqref{pricing.rel.comb} that satisfies the bounds of the node for \((x,z)\) has an objective value of at most $U$.
 Since LP is a relaxation of the combined formulation \eqref{pricing.rel.comb}, any feasible solution to the combined formulation \eqref{pricing.rel.comb} that satisfies the bounds of the node for \(x\) has a objective value of at most $U$.

 \Cref{algo:fbd} fathoms the node by bound if $U$ is not better than the incumbent value.
 Otherwise, the upper bound $U$ of the node is set to the optimal value of LP on \Cref{algo:upbd}.

-If $\hat{z}$ is not binary, then the PWL function is not implicitly enforced by the integrality of $\hat{z}$, and the algorithm continues in \Cref{algo:pwlenf}.
-If $\hat{x}$ is binary and feasible, its objective value should be at least the upper bound \(U\). \Cref{algo:upsol} stores the new incumbent solution $\hat{x}$, and \Cref{algo:fint} fathoms the node since \(\hat{x}\) is an optimal binary solution with respect to the bounds $(l,u)$.
+If $\hat{z}$ is not binary, then the PWL function is not implicitly enforced by the integrality of $\hat{z}$, so the algorithm should continue to branch.
+If $\hat{z}$ is binary (the PWL function is enforced) and $\hat{x}$ is binary, then the algorithm examines the solution $\hat{x}$.

-The constraint \eqref{pricing.ref.comb.cap} is a violated constraint if $\hat{x}$ is binary. \Cref{algo:sep} adds this condition to the cut pool \(\mathscr{C}\), \Cref{algo:cut} adds the current node for re-optimization, and \Cref{algo:reopt} discards $\hat{x}$ by the cut in the next optimization iteration.
+If additionally, $\hat{x}$ is feasible (the capacity constraint is satisfied), then its objective value should be at least the upper bound \(U\). \Cref{algo:upsol} stores the new incumbent solution $\hat{x}$, and \Cref{algo:fint} fathoms the node since \(\hat{x}\) is an optimal binary solution with respect to the bounds $(l,u)$.
+Otherwise, the constraint \eqref{pricing.ref.comb.cap} is violated. \Cref{algo:sep} adds this constraint to the cut pool \(\mathscr{C}\), \Cref{algo:cut} adds the current node for re-optimization, and \Cref{algo:reopt} discards $\hat{x}$ by the cut in the next optimization iteration.
 Finally, $(\hat{x},\hat{z})$ must be fractional on \Cref{algo:brnch}, the algorithm branches using the information from fractionality and $U$.

+We remark that the idea in \cite{shylo2013} for exact algorithms does not deploy cutting planes for approximating submodular knapsack, so in each iteration, new breakpoints are added to PWL, relaxations, and the underlying MILP solver needs restarts.

-\subsection{Hybrid Pricing Strategy}
+\subsection{Hybrid pricing strategy}

 The pricing heuristic in \Cref{sec.heur} is fast, but it cannot guarantee the dual upper bound required by the Farley bound of \Cref{lem.valildlbd}.
 The exact pricing algorithm is slow but yields the dual upper bound for the pricing problem.
-The hybrid pricing strategy first calls the pricing heuristic to decide whether calling the exact pricing algorithm can improve the local dual bound of the master problem.
+The hybrid pricing strategy first calls the pricing heuristic to decide whether the exact pricing algorithm can improve the local dual bound of the master problem.

-In fact, for a heuristic solution, the exact algorithm is required only under a certain condition.
-The condition is given by the following proposition.
+In fact, the exact algorithm is required only under a particular condition.
+The following proposition gives the condition.